Kostajnica, Bosnia and Herzegovina: Name

 During the Bosnian War, when the municipality of Kostajnica was created (formerly being a part of the Novi Grad municipality), the name of the town was renamed to Srpska Kostajnica (Српска Костајница).
 After that the name of the town was changed to Bosanska Kostajnica.
 The final name of the town and municipality is only Kostajnica, according to the decision of the Constitutional Court of Republika Srpska.
 Meanwhile, the residents of the municipality never had an opportunity to decide on the official name.

 Settlements

 The Kostajnica municipality encompasses a very small area in comparison to the other municipalities in Bosnia and Herzegovina.
-The municipality has an area of 85.12 km² and it was formed in the year 1995, therefore it is one of the youngest municipalities in the Republic of Srpska.
+The municipality has an area of 85.12 km^{2} and it was formed in the year 1995, therefore it is one of the youngest municipalities in the Republic of Srpska.
 On the area of the whole municipality there are 11 rural settlements and only one urban settlement (Kostajnica – the municipality seat).
 The settlements that make up the territory of this municipality are: Gornja Slabinja, Grdanovac, Gumnjani, Kalenderi, Kostajnica, Mrakodol, Mraovo Polje, Petrinja, Pobrđani, Podoška, Tavija and Zovik.